PanDAWMS/panda-docs/docs/source/client/prun.rst

 |br|

-Send jobs to particular compute resources
+Send jobs to particular computing resources
 ----------------------------------------------------
-The system automatically chooses appropriate compute resources by using various information like data locality, resource occupancy, and user's profile.
+The system automatically chooses appropriate computing resources by using various information like data locality, resource occupancy, and user's profile.
 However, users can still send jobs to particular sites using ``--site`` option. e.g.,